One of US Legal PRO’s customers recently emailed us the following:

 5) Contact Court & Write Degree of Divorce and have Spouse Sign

-Now that you have determined that you case is still Uncontested, find out when court hears uncontested cases and plan in advance as to when to go to the court.
-Before you go to the court for final hearing, complete the Decree of Divorce and have spouse sign the final version.
+Now that you have determined that your case is still Uncontested, find out when the court hears uncontested cases and plan in advance as to when to go to the court.
+Before you go to the court for the final hearing, complete the Decree of Divorce and have spouse sign the final version.

 6) Go to the Court